1992 Stanley Cup playoffs: (A1) Montreal Canadiens vs. (A4) Hartford Whalers

 This was the fifth playoff series meeting between these two teams.
 Montreal won all four prior playoff meetings, including their most recent meeting in the 1989 Adams Division Semifinals in a four-game sweep.
 This was the final time that the Hartford Whalers qualified for the playoffs; the next time that this franchise made the playoffs was in 1999 as the Carolina Hurricanes.
 Game six was the final playoff game played at the Hartford Civic Center.

 (A2) Boston Bruins vs. (A3) Buffalo Sabres

 This was the fifth playoff series meeting between these two teams.
 Boston won all four prior playoff meetings, including their most recent meeting in the 1989 Adams Division Semifinals in five games.

+In game seven, Dave Reid scored the game-winning goal with eight-and-a-half minutes left to send the Bruins to the next round.

 (P1) New York Rangers vs. (P4) New Jersey Devils

 This was the first playoff series meeting between these two teams.

 (P2) Washington Capitals vs. (P3) Pittsburgh Penguins

 This was the second overall playoff meeting in as many years between these two teams.
 Pittsburgh won last year's Patrick Division Finals in five games.